1. What is the purpose of this Operational Guideline?

 - National Disability Insurance Scheme (Protection and Disclosure of Information) Rules 2013 (Protection and Disclosure of Information Rules);

 - Sections 6 and 52(1) of the Privacy Act 1988 (Privacy Act)

 - Australian Privacy Principles (APPs).

 There are a number of general principles which guide all actions under the NDIS Act.

 The following principle is particularly relevant to information handling:

 - people with disability should have their privacy and dignity respected (section 4(10)).

-This is because the privacy obligations and criminal sanctions in the NDIS Act apply 'to a person' who deals with protected information.
-Therefore, references to 'NDIA staff' in this Operational Guideline extend to any person who deals with protected information.
+This is because the privacy obligations and criminal sanctions in the NDIS Act apply 'to a person' who deals with protected Agency information.
+Therefore, references to 'NDIA staff' in this Operational Guideline extend to any person who deals with protected Agency information.

 The NDIS Act allows NDIA staff to properly perform their duties.
-A person does not commit an offence if the person is authorised by the NDIS Act, or required by the NDIS Act, to collect, record, disclose or use protected information.
+A person does not commit an offence if the person is authorised by the NDIS Act, or required by the NDIS Act, to collect, record, disclose or use protected Agency information.

-The NDIA Act contains a number of criminal offences for the unauthorised collection, use, accessing and recording of protected information.
+The NDIA Act contains a number of criminal offences for the unauthorised collection, use, accessing and recording of protected Agency information.
 There are strict controls in the NDIS Act and the Privacy Act that relate to how NDIA staff collect, use, disclose and record information that identifies, or is about, a person.